shipmonk-rnd/name-collision-detector/README.md

 This means that any ambiguous class, interface, enum, trait, constant or function is reported.
 Non-zero exit code is returned when any duplicate is found.

+No more `Warning: Ambiguous class resolution` issues during composer install!

 ## Installation:

 ```sh